carterkowel/carterkowel.github.io/experience.md

 	* Designed a csv generation code in python which organizes data into graphical and analyzable form
 * Force Analysis Production Jig
 	* Designed an apparatus of 3D printed parts, a load cell, an Arduino, and a precision linear stage, that measures the reaction force from a given displacement
+* 3D modeling products in SOLIDWORKS and Fushion360
+	* Used the CAM tool in Fushion360 for CNC milling

 ## Documentation
 * Made engineering drawings for clients and manufacturers